 Mainzeal Construction liquidators

-- Representing a major dairy company, Synlait Milk Limited, in a high profile Supreme Court appeal arising from its construction of a $280m dairy processing factory on land that is subject to restrictive covenants prohibiting its use otherwise than for farming or forestry.
+- Advising Synlait in a successful Supreme Court appeal arising from its construction of a $280m dairy processing factory on land that was subject to restrictive covenants, prohibiting its use for purposes other than farming or forestry.

 Other key lawyers: